 - Improved cognitive focus

-3. Enhanced Staff Wellbeing & Engagement
+3) Enhanced Staff Wellbeing & Engagement

-- Job satisfaction
+- Higher job satisfaction

-- Engagement and morale
+- Improved engagement and morale

 Where to Use Standing Desk Mats